exonum/exonum-doc/src/get-started/java-binding.md

 lifetime of these objects is limited by the scope of the method to which they are passed to.

 Exonum stores elements in collections as byte arrays.
-Therefore, a serializers for values stored in collections must be provided.
+Therefore, serializers for values stored in collections must be provided.
 See [Serialization](#serialization) for details.